peacefulotter/disco/experiment/README.md

 # the websocket server needs to be running
 cd browser/server/
 bun --bun socket.ts
-# In a new terminal tab, run the tests
+# In a new terminal tab, run all tests related to the text loader
 cd ../../discojs
 bun --bun test text_loader.spec.ts # will run tests with a filename matching text_loader.spec.ts
 ```